hugsy/gef/docs/faq.md

 However, PEDA suffers from a major drawbacks, which the code is too fundamentally linked to Intel architectures (x86-32 and x86-64).
-On the other hand, not only GEF supports all the architecture supported by GDB (currently x86, ARM, AARCH64, MIPS, PowerPC, SPARC) but is designed to integrate new architectures very easily as well!
+On the other hand, GEF not only supports all the architecture supported by GDB (currently x86, ARM, AARCH64, MIPS, PowerPC, SPARC) but is designed to integrate new architectures very easily as well!

-Also, PEDA development is quite idle for a few years now, and many new interesting features a debugger can provide simply do not exist.
+Also, PEDA development has been quite idle for a few years now, and many new interesting features a debugger can provide simply do not exist.